Density dependent displaced vertex signatures as a novel probe of light dark sector scalars at the LHC: Displaced signs of Screening

 Sizeable production of the DE scalar is challenging for parameter regions close to $\cos^2\theta\simeq 1$ identified by recent LHC Higgs measurements.
 To overcome the mixing angle suppression a significant SM-like production cross section is required.
 This is provided through associated production $pp \to s Z$ with decay $Z\to~\text{light leptons}~(l=e,\mu)$, which is large for $m_s\lesssim 1~\text{GeV}$ at 13 TeV LHC collisions with a cross section of

-This includes next-to-leading order QCD corrections obtained with \textsc{MadGraph}\_aMC@NLO~\cite{Alwall:2014hca}; the transverse momentum distribution of the scalar $s$ peaks sharply with expectation value $\langle p_T(s)\rangle = 8.5~\text{GeV}$ and the scalar is produced in then central part of the detector $|\eta_s| < 2.5$, thus rendering all layers of the detectors relevant for our analysis.
+This includes next-to-leading order QCD corrections obtained with \textsc{MadGraph}\_aMC@NLO~\cite{Alwall:2014hca}; the transverse momentum distribution of the scalar $s$ peaks sharply with expectation value $\langle p_T(s)\rangle = 8.5~\text{GeV}$ and the scalar is produced in the central part of the detector $|\eta_s| < 2.5$, thus rendering all layers of the detectors relevant for our analysis.
 Given the relatively good localisation, we do not convolve with the $p_T,\eta$ probability distributions in the following (which will slightly wash out our findings below).
-This final state resembles Drell-Yan $Z$ production and is therefore triggered at the LHC: E.g.~\cite{ATLAS:2021jig} contains signatures of $Z+X$ production with a displaced~$X$.
+This final state resembles Drell-Yan $Z$ production and can therefore be triggered at the LHC using the prompt leptons from the $Z$ decay~\cite{ATLAS:2021jig}.

 Given the typical mass scales that are determined by the densities of Tab.~\ref{tab:detectors}, this means that we have $\beta \simeq 1$ and the decay in this scenario is determined predominantly by the environmental response of the mass for given choices of $\Lambda,M$.
 The latter parameter is constrained by the constraints on the Higgs mixing in presence of additional invisible Higgs decay channels